-The Feast of the Birth of the Blessed Virgin Mary has been celebrated in the Church at least since the 8th Century.
-The Church’s calendar observes the birthdays of only two saints: Saint John the Baptist (June 24), and Mary, Mother of Jesus.
+The Feast of the Birth of the Blessed Virgin Mary has been commemorated by the Church since at least the 8th century.
+Interestingly, out of all the saints, the Church’s calendar marks the birthdays of only two: Saint John the Baptist on June 24 and Mary, the Mother of Jesus.

 […] Taken from Rate this: Share this:TwitterFacebookLike this:LikeBe the first to like this post. […]